Procyon Lotor = Raccoon fur/= Waschbärpelz

 Stitching Pains, Come & Go Suddenly with Special Affinity for the Small Joints

 Pains were predominantly sharp, or stitching in nature [in the head, eyes, face, neck, stomach, abdomen chest (small joints).
-Pains also had a tendency to come and go suddenly,
+Pains also had a tendency to come and go suddenly, not staying around for very long.

 Pressure/Pressing Pains/Heaviness/Bearing Down